 Now let’s crack that wrap open and get a look at our double tequila shrimp:

-Place on a tortilla with some shredded cheese and done!
+Place the double tequila shrimp on a tortilla with some shredded cheese and done!

 So simple, yet absolutely wonderful.
 Having never done these before I made enough just for one because I wasn’t sure what to expect.
 I absolutely inhaled that bad boy.
 It was heaven.
 The layers of flavor were out of this world from the tequila to the salsa to the cedar oils that permeated the shrimp.
 Wow!